IDC-IITBombay/swarachakra-android/README.md

 # Swarachakra

-Swarachakra is a free text input application developed by the IDID group at Industrial Design Center (IDC), Indian Institute of Technology Bombay for Indic scripts.
+Swarachakra is a free text input application developed by the IDIN group at Industrial Design Center (IDC), Indian Institute of Technology Bombay for Indic scripts.

 ## License